wilsonchang17/swift_Taiwan-s_attraction/README.md

-# A iOS app written in swift to show list of attraction in Taiwan<br>
+# An iOS app written in swift to show list of attraction in Taiwan<br>
 ##### based on foodpin code in iOS-app design course
 ---
 ## What can this app do?